benlumley/title-and-nofollow-for-links/readme.txt

 == Installation ==

-1. Upload `title-nofollow-links` folder to the `/wp-content/plugins/` directory.
+1. Upload `title-and-nofollow-for-links` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the `Plugins` menu in WordPress.
 3. That's all.